Scientists Who Want To Study Climate Engineering Shun Trump

 Among those worrying and watching to see how the executive order plays out are scientists who actually are in favor of exploring bold interventions to artificially cool the climate.

 Just a year ago, some hoped that the U. S. government would start funding such research and take a leadership role.
-Back then, advocates for the work saw public funding as ideal, because it would foster transparency, accountability, and public trust.
+Back then, advocates for the work saw public funding as ideal, because it would foster transparency, accountability and public trust.

 But now that the Trump administration is in charge, those folks have changed their views.